Vyral/base-template/_posts/2018-10-05-using-the-final-2-tools.md

 2:50 – An overview of the last two tools: The Agent Language of Real Estate (LORE) and the Local Expert.

-4:55 – What to compare your business against?
+4:55 – What should you compare your business against?

 6:20 – How the LORE and Local Expert tools work together.